ishanyaa/ishanyaa/README.md

 - 👋 Hi, I’m Ishanya
-- I am a junior majoring in Electrical Engineering and Computer Sciences
+- I am a senior majoring in Electrical Engineering and Computer Sciences
 - 👀 I’m interested in anything and everything, I enjoy exploring.
 - 🌱 I’m currently working on AI/ML, Quantum Computing, WebDev and software development.
 - I am always to open to any sort of collaboration.